Unified Gaussian Primitives for Scene Representation and Rendering: Related Work

 Scene representation is a fundamental and long-standing problem in computer graphics.
 Our work draws inspiration from volumetric rendering, point-based graphics, and the recent advancements in 3D Gaussian-based representations.
 In the following, we survey key related works in these fields.

 \paragraph{Volumetric Light Transport} Light transport simulation in participating media is based on the theory of radiative transfer~\citep{chandrasekhar1960radiative} and involves solving the radiative transfer equation (RTE).
 Due to its recursive nature, Monte Carlo integration is required to solve the RTE unbiasedly.
 Extensive studies have been conducted in compute graphics for efficient Monte Carlo techniques, and we refer readers to~\citet{novak2018monte} for a comprehensive review.
 The original RTE only models participating media consisting of isotropic, independently distributed microscopic scatterers.
 It is extended by the microflake theory~\citep{jakob2010radiative} to handle anisotropic scatterers, and by non-exponential transport~\citep{bitterli2018radiative,jarabo2018radiative} to model the spatial correlation between the scatterers.
 These extensions to the original RTE greatly broaden the capability of volumes to represent diverse objects, resulting in more versatile scene representations.
+Our method takes inspiration from both the microflake theory and the non-exponential transport study, and adapts them to establish a novel and practical Gaussian-based scene representation.